xebialabs/xl-release-stress-tests/README.md

 - **Release Managers**: The number of "ops" users that will be running the *stress.OpsSimulation*
     - Syntax : -PreleaseManagers=20
     - The default value is 20
-- **Username**: The username that will be used to connect to the server instance.
-This username needs "admin" permissions in order to view all data
-    - Syntax : -Pusername=admin
-    - The default value is 'admin'
-- **Password**: The password of the user account that will be used to connect to the server instance.
-    - Syntax : -Ppassword=password
-    - The default value is 'admin'

 Example :